Australia to buy eight Boeing Poseidon spy planes for $3.6 billion

 The planes are designed to replace the Royal Australian Air Force’s AP-3C Orions, which have been in service for more than 40 years, and are expected to be supplemented with a fleet of MQ-4C Triton maritime surveillance superdrones at a cost of around $3 billion.

-The Triton, under development by Northrop Grumman (NOC.N), is the size of a small airliner with a 40-metre (130-foot) wingspan.
-It can cruise at 20,000 meters (66,000 feet) for up to 30 hours, sweeping a distance greater than Sydney to London with 360-degree radar and sensors.
+The Triton, under development by Northrop Grumman (NOC.N), is the size of a small airliner with a 40-metre wingspan.
+It can cruise at 20,000 meters (65,600 feet) for up to 30 hours, sweeping a distance greater than Sydney to London with 360-degree radar and sensors.

 This would also provide surveillance compatibility with the U.S. Navy, which plans to buy 68 Tritons when they enter service in late 2017.